lokamaya/ModLDAP/README.md

 ModLDAP
 =======

-This is an LDAP integration for MODX Revolution, branched from ActiveDirectoryRedux.
+This is an LDAP integration for MODX Revolution, branched from ActiveDirectoryRedux (was modActiveDirectory).

+LDAP is short for *Lightweight Directory Access Protocol* and was developed at the University of Michigan around 1993.
+There are a number of LDAP-enabled servers around, the most common of which is Microsoft’s ActiveDirectory; there’s an open source choice as well, one which we’ll be using throughout this article series, called OpenLDAP. **ModLDAP** especially designed for OpenLDAP.

+In short: ModLDAP is a new extended modUser (modLDAPUser) with ability to authenticate MODX user against LDAP server.

 Installation
 -----------------------------------------------------